Wonderful service from start to finish.

 - The current state of the property market.

-"Over the last few years, using equity release as a way to raise funds for your later life has become increasingly popular," concludes Zoe.
+"Over the last few years, using equity release as a way to raise funds for your later life has become increasingly popular," concludes Kiri.
 "While there were concerns regarding the safety of the process, there is now a regulating body and many safeguards in place to ensure that you only release equity if it will work for you, but that you also choose the scheme that is best suited to your individual situation."

 - Should I release equity in my home?